Latest News

 .jpg)

-I've worked at Rush University Medical Center in the department of Radiation Oncology since 2008.
-I'm the residency program administrator and the manager of administrative support.
+Chris has worked at Rush University Medical Center in the department of Radiation Oncology since 2008 as the residency program administrator and the manager of administrative support.

-I am a Training Program Administrator with over 10 years’ experience working with residents.
-Being a member of AROPA is a wonderful sharing of experience and knowledge that has enhanced my leadership in management abilities, communication, interpersonal, administrative and organizational skills, leading me to be more detail-oriented, compassionate, supportive, calm under pressure and being happily successful doing my job.
+Thalia is a Training Program Administrator with over 10 years’ experience working with residents.
+Being a member of AROPA is a wonderful sharing of experience and knowledge that has enhanced my leadership in management abilities, communication, interpersonal, administrative and organizational skills, leading her to be more detail-oriented, compassionate, supportive, calm under pressure and being happily successful doing her job.

 Director of Medical Physics Member Services